Access to NursingStudy level: Access courses

 Successful completion of this module will allow you to develop and perform calculations with integers, decimals and fractions.
 Following this you should also develop an understanding measures using common units.
 You will also have the chance to develop an understanding and the use of percentages, and decide what level of precision is appropriate to an answer.

-Disability & Social Inclusion
+Disability and Social Inclusion

 After successfully completing this module you will be able to understand the nature and extent of disabilities within society.
 You will also study the issues relating to the provision of funding for people with disabilities.
 Finally you will have the chance to develop an understanding legislation relating to issues of disability and social inclusion.

-Mental Health & Illness
+Mental Health and Illness

 Successful completion of this module will enable you to gain an understanding of defining normal and abnormal behaviour.
 You will also have the opportunity to understand the different psychological explanations for a range of mental health illnesses, along with the chance to gain further knowledge and understanding of the different approaches for treating a range of mental health illnesses.

-The Role of the health or Social Care Professional
+The Role of the Health or Social Care Professional